Tallis-Larsen/Jenova-Runtime/ReadMe.md

 python3 ./Jenova.Builder.py --compiler win-gcc --skip-banner
 ```

-The toolchain is only 200MB and contains all compiler toolchains All-in-One.
+The toolchain is only 150MB and contains all compiler toolchains All-in-One.
 You don't need to install anything extra, including Visual Studio.

+> **Note : **Using Jenova Builder with `win-msvc` also compiles a fully-featured Jenova Runtime.
+It serves as an alternative to Visual Studio 2022 with C++20.

 ### Linux x64

-Building Jenova Runtime for Linux x64 can be done through Code::Blocks or **Jenova Builder**.
-To build with Code::Blocks, simply open `Jenova.workspace` and build.
+Building Jenova Runtime for Linux x64 can be done using **Jenova Builder**.
 To build using Jenova Builder, Install Python 3 and then use the following commands from VSCode or Terminal:

 ```bash
 # Running Builder